Frequently Asked Questions

 Are your panel and film solutions readily available in the residential space?

 We are not currently providing applications of our technology in the residential space.
-If you are interested in using SkyCool’s panels on your house, sign up here for future updates (link to signup page).
+If you are interested in using SkyCool’s panels on your house, sign up here for future updates.